webmasterdgc/dygitalcoin/README.md

 ----------------

 Dygitalcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 190k blocks (~1 years)
- - ~84 million total coins
+ - ~19 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 20 coins per block
- - 2016 blocks to retarget difficulty
+ - 2019 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Dygitalcoin client sofware, see https://www.dygitalcoin.com